 What’s essential in these situations is to build our awareness of what we really feel and take responsibility for the feelings by using instead the phrase “I feel… because I…“:

-- “I feel really angry when spelling mistakes like that appear in our brochures, because I want our company to project a professional image.”
+- “I feel really angry when spelling mistakes appear in our brochures because I want our company to project a professional image.”

-- “Mama feels disappointed when you don’t finish your food, because I want you to grow strong and healthy.” (on a side note, I’m more of a eat-as-much-as-you-need parent, no need to finish what’s on your plate).
+- “Mama feels disappointed when you don’t finish your food because I want you to grow strong and healthy.” (on a side note, I’m more of an eat-as-much-as-you-need parent, no need to finish what’s on your plate).

 Our feelings are our responsibility and it’s essential to take accountability for them in order to build healthy relationships – with our partners, kids, or in a professional environment.
-Changing how we talk about them helps us build awareness and self understanding and getting our needs met, as we are able to communicate clearly how we feel and get the right reaction from the other person.
+Changing how we talk about them helps us build awareness and self-understanding and get our needs met, as we are able to communicate clearly how we feel and get the right reaction from the other person.

-- Make requests consciously: if our partner got back from shopping and forgot the bread (nobody messes with my bread!), we can choose to tell hime: “I’m annoyed you forgot the bread.” or “Can you please go back and get the bread?“.
+- Make requests consciously: if our partner gets back from shopping and forgot the bread (nobody messes with my bread!), we can choose to tell him: “I’m annoyed you forgot the bread.” or “Can you please go back and get the bread?“.
 Which of the two would get my needs met? (and also get me the precious bread).